Standard load balancer diagnostics with metrics, alerts, and resource health

-The Azure portal exposes the load balancer metrics via the Metrics (preview) page, which is available on both the load balancer resource page for a particular resource and the Azure Monitor page.
+The Azure portal exposes the load balancer metrics via the Metrics page.
+This page is available on both the load balancer's resource page for a particular resource and the Azure Monitor page.

-- Go to the Metrics (preview) page and do either of the following:
+Go to the metrics page and do either of the following tasks:

-- On the load balancer resource page, select the metric type in the drop-down list.
+On the load balancer's resource page, select the metric type in the drop-down list.

 Retrieve multi-dimensional metrics programmatically via APIs

-Is the data path up and available for my load balancer VIP?
+Is the data path up and available for my load balancer frontend?

-The VIP availability metric describes the health of the data path within the region to the compute host where your VMs are located.
+The metric for data path availability describes the health within the region of the data path to the compute host where your VMs are located.
 The metric is a reflection of the health of the Azure infrastructure.
 You can use the metric to:

-- Dig deeper and understand whether the platform on which your service is deployed is healthy or whether your guest OS or application instance is healthy.
+Investigate the platform where your service is deployed and determine if it's healthy.
+Determine if your guest OS or application instance is healthy.

-- Isolate whether an event is related to your service or the underlying data plane.
-Do not confuse this metric with the health probe status ("DIP availability").
+Isolate whether an event is related to your service or the underlying data plane.
+Don’t confuse this metric with the health probe status ("Backend instance availability").

-To get the VIP availability for your Standard Load Balancer resources:
+To get the data path availability for your standard load balancer resources:

-- In the Metric drop-down list, select VIP Availability.
+In the Metric drop-down list, select Data Path Availability.

-- Additionally, add a filter on the VIP address or VIP port as the dimension with the required front-end IP address or front-end port, and then group them by the selected dimension.
+Additionally, add a filter on the frontend IP address or frontend port as the dimension with the required front-end IP address or front-end port, and then group them by the selected dimension.

 The metric is generated by an active, in-band measurement.
 A probing service within the region originates traffic for the measurement.
 The service is activated as soon as you create a deployment with a public front end, and it continues until you remove the front end.

-For diagnostic purposes, you can use the VIP availability metric together with the health probe status.
+For diagnostic purposes, you can use the Metric for data path availability together with the health probe status.